Coral Care content is reviewed and approved by our clinical professionals so you you know you're getting verified advice.

 Independence and Self-Help

-• Helps with dressing by lifting their foot or pushing their arm through a sleeve
+- Can help with dressing (e.g., pushing their arm through a sleeve)

 Play and Behavior